mistertomy11-creator/Better-cofeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :all the @import url(); are located at the index.css. to improve the project there can be some small new challenges throughoout the projects.